ABOUT CSIR - ANIMAL RESEARCH INSTITUTE

 Vaccine Development Using Egg Technology

 One of the lessons of Covid-19 is accelerating local capacity building in vaccine development and manufacturing.
-CSIR-ARI has had a vaccine development program for animals for many years but Covid-19 and the advent of the One-Health approach to health care... read more
+CSIR-ARI pursues a vaccine development program for animals for many years but Covid-19 and the advent of the One-Health approach to health care... read more

-In 2022, the research and development activities of scientists at CSIR-Animal Research Institute focused on three broad thematic areas of the Institute namely Food security and poverty reduction: livestock and poultry; Biomedical and public health; and Science and people: technology for livelihood and wealth creation as well as value chain promotion..... read more
+The research and development activities of CSIR-Animal Research Institute in the year 2023 were reported on the following thematic areas: Food security and poverty reduction (livestock and poultry): Biomedical and public health; and Science and people: technology for livelihood and wealth creation as well as value chain promotion.
+Under the food security and poverty reduction theme, preference studies were conducted to find out which plants rabbits would prefer most... read more

 Featured Article: Multi Drug Resistance in Pigs